Lightning-Universe/lightning-flash/docs/source/reference/semantic_segmentation.rst

 ********
 The task
 ********
-Semantic segmentation, or image segmentation, is the task of clustering parts of an image together which belong to the same object class.
-It is a form of pixel-level prediction because each pixel in an image is classified according to a category
+Semantic segmentation, or image segmentation, is the task of performing classification at a pixel-level, meaning each pixel will associated to a given class.
+The model output shape is ``(batch_size, num_classes, heigh, width)``.

 See more: https://paperswithcode.com/task/semantic-segmentation